Quick Links

 • Daily phonics groups support awareness of rhyme, alliteration, listening and attention.

-Higher attaining children
+Higher attaining children - summer term - nursery

 • Daily phonics groups to support oral blending and to say the sounds of letters with the help of mnemonics.

-Additional reading time
+Additional reading time - nursery

 • Daily independent reading to promote looking at and sharing books.